 It was certainly a nice sight to wake up to every morning.
 But there’s one part of the trip that you can’t see in that photo.

-From sunrise until well after sunset, if a strong breeze wasn’t blowing, we were relentlessly attacked by bloodsucking insects.
-These vile beasts turned a pleasant escape from civilization into a miserable TK.
+From sunrise until well after sunset, if a strong breeze wasn’t blowing, we were relentlessly attacked by an army of the bloodsucking insects.
+These vile beasts turned a pleasant escape from civilization into an exercise in misery.
 Each night, as soon as we were done eating and cleaning up, we retreated to our tents to avoid being eaten alive.

 Fortunately, I had a tube of Ultrathon Insect Repellent in my bag of backpacking essentials.

 The whole crew smeared our exposed flesh with liberal amounts of this magic cream.
-The mosquitos still buzzed around (and if you weren’t careful, you could easily inhale one or two), but they didn’t land on any exposed flesh and they didn’t suck anyone’s blood.
+The mosquitoes still buzzed around us in droves (and if you weren’t careful, you could easily inhale one or two).
+But they didn’t land on any exposed flesh, and they didn’t suck anyone’s blood.

 The only downside to Ultrathon is your skin gets kind of sticky—especially after a day of arduous hiking—but that’s a small price to pay for keeping the blood inside your body.

-The Ultrathon tube boasts an active time of ‘up to” 12 hours.
-That might be a bit bold, but we found a liberal application of Ultrathon would keep the mosquitoes off of us for upwards of wight hours.
+The Ultrathon tube boasts an active time of “up to” 12 hours.
+That might be a bit bold, but we found a liberal application of Ultrathon would keep the mosquitoes off of us for upwards of eight hours.